allebone/help.omni.af.mil/docs/PEX/Ops.md

       * _Personnel_ - View people by customizable filters.
 9. _Personnel_ grid.
 Displays personnel based on filter settings.
 Data columns can be customized as desired.
 Overall \(cumulative\) status displays the most-limiting status displayed in the Status grid.
 10. _Status_ grid.
 Displays Go/No-Go items and individual statuses.
-     * Specific status Hover on a yellow or red indicator to view a tool tip with abbreviated status information.
+     * Specific status, hover on a yellow or red indicator to view a tool tip with abbreviated status information.
      * Click on a indicator to view full status information and, on some, update the status.
 11. _Pages and Items_
     1. Scroll between pages, go directly to first page and last page.
-    2. New in 5.16.1.**Select the number of items \(people\) displayed on each page.
+    2. **New in 5.16.1** Select the number of items \(people\) displayed on each page.
     3. View the number of items on the current page and total items.

 ## Configuring Your Go/No-Go Board